arisk02/Word-Cloud-Maker/README.md

 an html document made with the visual representation of a word cloud.

-List all the words and their counts: java WordCounter <text document name>.txt
+List all the words and their counts: java WordCounter .txt

 Have an html document made:
-java WordCounter <text document name>.txt <number of words to be displayed> <html document name>.html
+java WordCounter .txt numOfWords .html

-where <number of words to be displayed> is an integer of hot many words you want your cloud to contain, and <html document name>.html is a name the user wants their html file to be named with.
+where numOfWords is an integer of hot many words you want your cloud to contain, and .html is a name the user wants their html file to be named with.

 The repository contains a few text documents: StopWords must not be removed and is a part of the program.
 The rest